ArikSenderovich1983/KORef/Marco.md

 ```

 This is the transitive closure of the full chain `a_0 < a_1 < a_2 < a_3 < a_4`!

+**Key Finding**: The solver explored all 1,024 possible complete orderings and confirmed that the full chain is optimal.
+No other combination of the 10 pairs achieves a makespan below 1.241.

 ## The Correct Optimal Solution